 A single is $15 a day and a double is $31.
 That’s a savings of at least $75- $200.
 There are numerous advantages to having a stroller, even for slightly older kids.
-We keep our raincoats, cooler and “lovies” inside.
+We keep our raincoats, snacks, and “lovies” inside.
 It’s also a great place to store your drinks while you are on a ride.
-Tip: bring in a balloon to tie on your stroller, so you can always find it!
+You will also have the use of your stroller to get to/from the buses which can be a long way from stroller rental.
+Tip: bring in a balloon or a glow necklace at night to tie on your stroller, so you can always find it!
 (Cast members re-arrange and organize strollers all the time.)

 For a free quote in planning the vacation of your dreams